wormhole-foundation/wormhole/docs/governor.md

 # Guardian Chain Governor
 Below are admin controls surfaced to the Guardians for the Governor plugin.
+For a background on the feature and its objectives, see [the whitepaper](../whitepapers/0007_governor.md).

 ## Default Behavior / Limits
 The Chain Governor feature is disabled by default.
 Guardians can enable it by passing the following flag to the `guardiand` command when starting it up: